BlogAll Blog Posts | Next Post | Previous Post

 Tweaking the layout of individual components is pretty straightforward and easy to do.
 And fun!
 Kind of empowering to be able to look at a page and be able to adjust pretty much everything on it to your liking.
 Moving beyond individual components, however, there are a great many more things that Bootstrap can do.

-For example, Bootstrap will automatically round the first and last buttons, provide highlighting for the current active button, and automatically size the buttons based on their contents to fill the space available:
+For example, Bootstrap will automatically round the first and last buttons, provide highlighting for the currently active button, and automatically size the buttons based on their contents to fill the space available:

 And Button Groups are just one of more than 20 additional components offered by Bootstrap.
 Others include things like Accordion Menus, Navigation Bars, Progress Bars, Cards, Carousels, and so on, which can be integrated into your TMS WEB Core project in much the same way.